AhmedAminIV/KodeKloud_Terraform/Level 1/05-vpc-ipv6/description.md

 # Task: Create a VPC with IPv6 support using Terraform

+For this task, create a VPC named xfusion-vpc in the us-east-1 region, with the Amazon-provided IPv6 CIDR block using terraform.

 This folder contains Terraform code to **Create a VPC with IPv6 support using Terraform**.

 ## Files